k8hertweck/CarpentriesCribSheets/DC_R_ecology/3R_intro.md

 	* bottom right: lots of things! file hierarchy, plots, packages, help
 	* everything can be resized or minimized

-### Functions and arguments
-* start modeling saving commands in R script and executing with keyboard shortcut into console
-* `#` is a comment in R; anything to the right on line not executed by console (just printed out)
-* link to other keyboard shortcuts
-* functions are little programs in R that let you perform helpful tasks
-* `round(3.14159)`
-* learn what other options are available for this function: `args(round)`
-* fund more information: `?round`
-* apply this argument for this function: `round(3.14159, digits=2)`
-* names and order can be important: if not named, need to be in right order, if named, can put in any order: `round(digits=2, x=3.14159)`

 ### Organizing working directory
 * original data in `data/`
 * intermediate datasets in `data_output/`